Coming Soon 👀 At the beginning of April, you’ll be

 Jan 6, the twelfth day of Christmas, is Epiphany.

-tcviii Premium Member 4 days ago
+tcviii Premium Member about 1 month ago

 Excellent drawing by JJ of the fold-down ladder.